CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ![subtree anatomy](figures/subtree-anatomy.jpg)

-OUTLINE:
-- refering to nodes is confusing. review this!

 ## Availability

 **Availability** is boolean data about which tiles, contents, or subtrees exist in a tileset.
 Availability serves two purposes: